 This workshop follows on from the previous Edinburgh Deep Learning workshops, each attracting between 150 and 200 people.
 These include the Edinburgh Deep Learning 2014, Edinburgh Deep Learning 2015, and the Alan Turing Institute Deep Learning Open Workshop.
 Edinburgh was also host to the invitation-only Alan Turing Institute Deep Learning Scoping Workshop.
 It will take place on 21st March 2017, and run from 09:00 until 17:15.

 Update: The workshop has concluded.
 Thank you to all those who attended.
+Videos are available for the majority of the talks below.

 Deep learning methods continue to dominate the field of machine learning, and are now commonplace in many research areas.
 They get significant media attention.
 Such methods are remarkably successful at a diverse range of tasks, particularly in supervised learning environments; they have surpassed humans at Go, they self-drive cars, play video games, and are able to detect objects in images and videos with astonishing accuracy.
 One big area of interest now is utilising deep learning in unsupervised environments, or making use of unsupervised information.
 This is in part due to the success of Generative Adversarial Networks which are able to learn to generate high-dimensional artificial images that can be mistaken for real images.
 This workshop will explore the latest flavours in supervised and unsupervised deep learning to keep machine learners on the cutting edge, as well as the challenges and future directions of deep learning.
 This workshop also acts as an opportunity for cross-disciplinary discussion and collaboration.